forestryio/forestry.io/hugo/content/docs/editing.md

 Forestry set defaults for Hugo and Jekyll, other static site generators have to be configure content sections manually in the sidebar settings.

-A draft toggle is displayed by default for Hugo and Jekyll sites, other static site generators can add a toogle field to their front matter template to mimick this feature.
+A draft toggle is displayed by default for Hugo and Jekyll sites, other static site generators can add a toggle field to their front matter template to mimick this feature.

 ![](/uploads/2018/01/10.png)